 All of the chiefs in the Paulding County Volunteer Fire Department knew something had to change.
 The county had no formal fire protection program in place, and many of the men who volunteered as fire fighters needed more extensive training.
 Funding was difficult to come by, so many of the stations were supported in part through local barbecues, church raffles, turkey shoots, and door to door donations.
 Personal phone calls would serve as the notice to gear up for a fire.
-Not surprisingly, the volunteer jakes often reached into their own pockets to pay for badly needed fire equipment and required provisions.
+Not surprisingly, the volunteers would often reach into their own pockets to pay for badly needed fire equipment and other required provisions.

-Danny Echols, the first chief of the Paulding County Fire Chiefs’ Assn., told me that the central communication system at the time was located at the Sheriff’s Department, with two-way radios in most of the firefighting vehicles.
-If a fire fight required additional manpower from the surrounding communities, the call would go out through the Georgia State Fire Mutual Aid Frequency.
+Danny Echols, the first chief of the Paulding County Fire Chiefs’ Association, said the central communication system at the time was located at the Sheriff’s Department, with two-way radios in most of the firefighting vehicles.
+If a fire required additional manpower from the surrounding communities, the call would go out through the Georgia State Fire Mutual Aid Frequency.
 They made it work because they had no choice.
-But on the afternoon of April 4, 1977, that patchwork system would be tested in a way that none of the chiefs could have ever imagined – it was the day Southern Airways Flight 242 lost both engines in a hellacious hailstorm and came crashing down in unsuspecting New Hope, GA.
+But on the afternoon of April 4, 1977, that patchwork system would be tested in a way that none of the chiefs could have ever imagined – it was the day Southern Airways Flight 242 lost both engines in a hellacious hailstorm and came crashing down in rural New Hope, GA.

 John R. Clayton was chief of the New Hope Volunteer Fire Department in 1977, and he lived just up the road from the department’s small red brick station on Highway 92.
 He also witnessed Southern 242′s forced landing from the time it demolished Newman’s Grocery store until it came to a fiery halt across from his house.
 The death toll would have been much higher that afternoon if he and his volunteers hadn’t responded so quickly – his men were the first on the scene and were the ones who put out the crash fires.
 He also helped to organize the rescue and recovery effort, loading the 22 survivors into the ambulances, buses, and helicopters that rapidly converged on the crash site.